 |"57% of Canadians with diabetes indicate that they do not comply with their prescribed therapy due to the cost of medications, devices and supplies.
 Only half of Canadians with type 2 diabetes have their blood glucose levels under control, and the majority of patients incur adverse health conditions."
 9

-In Canada, biosimilars have been termed subsequent entry biologics (SEBs).
+In Canada, biosimilars were originally known as subsequent entry biologics (SEBs).
 In March 2010, Health Canada issued its first guidelines for SEBs harmonized with the strict regulatory process used by the EMA.
-As of February 2016, these guidelines are undergoing revision and refinement.
+In early 2017, Health Canada’s regulatory guidance was updated.
+In the interests of international alignment, the term ‘biosimilar’ was officially adopted.
+Other aspects of the revised guidance reflect Canada’s unique approach to biosimilar regulation:

-As with small molecule generics, policies regarding the substitution of SEBs are determined by provinces and territories.
-However, Health Canada has actively cautioned against allowing the substitution of SEBs and it seems likely that regional governments will follow federal policy.10
+As with small molecule generics, policies regarding the substitution of biosimilars are determined by provinces and territories.
+However, Health Canada has actively cautioned against allowing the substitution of biosimilars and it seems likely that regional governments will follow federal policy.10

-Patent expiries for leading biologics are typically later in Canada than in Europe or the USA and may be delayed further by CETA.1 However, SEB development programs are well underway in Canada and, as in the USA, many innovator biologic companies are positioning themselves to benefit either way by creating their own SEBs portfolio.
+Patent expiries for leading biologics are typically later in Canada than in Europe or the USA and may be delayed further by CETA.1 However, biosimilar development programs are well underway in Canada and, as in the USA, many innovator biologic companies are positioning themselves to benefit either way by creating their own biosimilar portfolio.